nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 .. note::
    The sample sets the option :kconfig:`CONFIG_MQTT_KEEPALIVE` to the maximum allowed value that is specified by the configured cloud backend.
    This is to limit the IP traffic between the device and the message broker of the cloud provider for supporting a low power sample.
-   However, note that in certain LTE networks, the NAT timeout can be considerably lower than the maximum allowed MQTT keepalive.
+   In certain LTE networks, the NAT timeout can be considerably lower than the maximum allowed MQTT keepalive.
-   So as a recommendation, and to prevent the likelihood of getting disconnected unexpectedly, the option :kconfig:`CONFIG_MQTT_KEEPALIVE` must be set to the lowest of the aforementioned timeout limits (Maximum allowed MQTT keepalive and NAT timeout).
+   As a recommendation, and to prevent the likelihood of getting disconnected unexpectedly, set the option :kconfig:`CONFIG_MQTT_KEEPALIVE` to the lowest timeout limit (Maximum allowed MQTT keepalive and NAT timeout).

 Functionality and supported technologies
 ****************************************

-The communication protocol supported by the sample is dependent on the cloud backend that is used.
+The communication protocol supported by the sample depends on the cloud backend that is used.

 Functions
 =========